How to avoid capital gains tax

 The easiest way to lower capital gains taxes is to simply hold taxable assets for one year or longer to benefit from the long-term capital gains tax rate.

-While marginal tax brackets and capital gains tax rates change over time, the maximum tax rate on ordinary income is usually higher than the maximum tax rate on capital gains.
+Although marginal tax brackets and capital gains tax rates change over time, the maximum tax rate on ordinary income is usually higher than the maximum tax rate on capital gains.
 Therefore, it usually makes sense from a tax standpoint to try to hold onto taxable assets for at least one year, if possible.

-For example, let’s say you use the Single filing status and have a taxable income of $200,000 and a taxable capital gain of $1,000.
+For example, let’s say you use the single filing status and have a taxable income of $200,000 and a taxable capital gain of $1,000.
 If you have held your assets for more than one year, you’ll pay a long-term capital gains tax rate of 15%, resulting in a $150 tax liability.
 If you’ve held the asset for one year or less, you’ll pay your ordinary income tax rate of 32% — that’s a tax liability of $320.

 Take advantage of exemptions